 1. Definition and Scope

-Bookkeeping is the systematic recording of financial transactions.
-It primarily involves the day-to-day management of financial data, ensuring that all transactions are recorded accurately and timely.
+Bookkeeping captures the raw financial activity of a business: every sale, purchase, payment, and receipt entered into the ledgers as it happens.
+It primarily involves the day-to-day management of financial data, ensuring that all transactions are recorded accurately and on time.

 Accounting, on the other hand, encompasses a broader scope.
 It involves interpreting, classifying, analyzing, reporting, and summarizing financial data.
 Accountants use the information provided by bookkeepers to generate financial reports that guide business decisions.